rhuelgarza03/noteapp/README.md

 # noteapp
+First flask project!!!
-This is a simple web application that sets notes.
+A web application that sets notes.
 I wrote it in python using the flask framework.

 It's very basic and the only reason I have it here is to document, or maybe improve it if I feel like it.
 This is basically the base for a really bad blogging site.